MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmRoleAssignment.md

 PS C:\> Get-AzureRmRoleAssignment -ServicePrincipalName "http://testapp1.com"
 ```

-This command gets all role assignments of the specified service principal
+This command gets all role assignments of the specified service principal.

 ### Example 4: Get role assignments from a website